Sutto/transperth-api/doc/api/smart-riders.md

 ## Getting a smart rider information

-This accepts a smartrider number and attempts to return available information about said number in the form of the remaining balance, the type of smart rider and any discounts applicable.
+Given a smartrider number, this attempts to return available information about said number in the form of the remaining balance, the type of smart rider and any discounts applicable.